AS SEEN ON CHANNEL 5's 'FILTHY BRITAIN S.O.S'

 4. SWARM IN YOUR WALLS/ROOF

-Our Secret Bee Moving Chemical is of no use in this situation.
+Killing the bees is illegal.
+Click here for the reasons why.
 You need to give the colony 24 hours to see if they move on of their own accord.
 If this doesn't happen, then it will be a big job to remove the bees.
 Please don't be tempted to seal the entrance holes they are using, this will not solve the problem, and days later they will start to appear in other parts of your home.
 You could decide to live with them, but as I've discussed in the section above (Swarm in your chimney) there are various potential problems that occur, as well as the added potential issues of your ceiling plaster collapsing under the weight of the honey, and also honey seeping down walls and through ceilings.
-To discuss further, call us now on 07393743137
+For more information on removing an established honey bee colony, check out this page.